 Ways to Practice Mindfulness

 As the studies above show, there are a variety of ways to practice mindfulness.
 Some of these are directed by mindfulness trainers, and some of them can be self-directed.

 The most common directed ways to practice mindfulness are MBSR and MBCT, which are both limited-term interventions, although the lessons contained within can help participants establish long-term mindfulness practices upon completion of either of these programs.

 You might want to take a look at this viral post: Mindfulness In 7 Steps.

-Finally, for people who already lead mindfulness training programs, there is Mindfulness X from the Positive Psychology Program.
-Mindfulness X is an all-in-one resource for mindfulness practitioners and trainers which can help someone develop a mindfulness-training program.
-Mindfulness X even includes a full program for training other people to become mindfulness trainers.
+- Finally, for people who already lead mindfulness training programs, there is Mindfulness X – an all-in-one resource for mindfulness practitioners and trainers which can help someone develop a mindfulness-training program.

 This post may contain affiliate links.
 Disclosure.